 Across the Gulf Country

-Leaving Cobbold Gorge behind, we rolled further along the Savannah Way, chasing the red dirt road to our next stop, Croydon.
-The town might be small, but it’s got a great vibe and is full of history.
-We wandered through the excellent heritage precinct, where restored buildings whispered stories of gold rush days gone by.
-Later, we drove out to the town’s lake, its peaceful water doubling as Croydon’s drinking water supply.
+Later, we drove out to the town’s lake.
+The peaceful water doubles as Croydon’s drinking water supply.
 As the afternoon cooled, we joined the locals to welcome the Gulflander as it rattled into the station, a tradition that feels like stepping back in time.
-Dinner at the pub was one of the best we have had, highly recommended to enjoy the cooler evenings.
+Dinner at the pub was one of the best we have had; highly recommended for enjoying the cooler evenings.

-Karumba called us on, and we spent a night by the Gulf of Carpentaria.
-It was a peaceful stop, restful and calm, apart from the midges, who seemed intent on making their presence felt.
 While in Karumba, Neil joined a Barramundi tour at the Barramundi Discovery Centre.
-It was a fascinating look at the life cycle of this iconic Gulf fish, from hatchery tanks to tales of wild barra fishing.
+It was a fascinating glimpse into the life cycle of this iconic Gulf fish, from hatchery tanks to tales of wild barramundi fishing.
 Hands-on, informative, and a bit of fun, the tour added another layer to our Gulf experience.

 With itchy ankles from the midges, we turned southwards the following morning, settling in for the long drive towards Cloncurry.